 2. Pumpkin pie steel cut oat mini bowls

 To pumpkin spice up your morning, throw together some oats using a slow cooker, pressure cooker, or just a pot on the stove.
-For 6+ small servings, add 1.5 cups steel cut oats to 3+ cups of liquid (you can mix and match water, coconut milk, almond milk, etc) and begin bringing your cauldron to a bubble.
+For 6+ small servings, add 1.5 cups steel cut oats to 3+ cups of liquid.
+You can mix and match water, coconut milk, almond milk, etc, and begin bringing your cauldron to a bubble.
 Stir in a can of pumpkin, and add 1-2 tsp of pumpkin pie spices (cinnamon, nutmeg, ginger, allspice, and clove).
 Splash with maple syrup and/or shred in fresh apple if desired.
 Cook covered until oats are tender, then stir in 1 tsp vanilla.
 To cook in an instant pot or other pressure cooker, set to 15 minutes on high, and release the 15 minutes after cook time is complete.
 Top with sliced apples, nuts, pumpkin seeds, and milk!

 3. Berry-dyed spider web eggs

 Place 6-12 eggs in water over high heat (eggs should be fully submerged).
 Add 1-2 cups of blueberries, blackberries, or other strongly colored berry to the water.
 Frozen berries work best for this, as their cell walls have already been partially broken by the freeze, allowing more color to seep out.
 Bring to a boil.
 The eggs’ taste will be unaffected by the berry juice, don’t worry!
 Turn off heat, cover, and allow to sit for 10 minutes.
 Then, lift out each egg with a slotted spoon and create spider web cracks in each egg through use of counter or spoon, and your hands.
-Transfer eggs to a bowl of cold water, then replace the water with the dyed berry juice they were boiled in and move to the fridge.
+Transfer eggs to a bowl of cold water.
+Then, replace the water with the dyed berry juice they were boiled in and move to the fridge.
 Once the eggs have cooled, shell them!

 4. Chocolate peanut-butter apples

 In the case of fruits and tasty condiments, drizzling is often a healthier option than dipping.
 To craft these Snickers bar-esque beauties, slice apples (toss them in lemon juice to avoid browning) and lay them on a baking sheet (or pretty platter).
-If your peanut butter is not runny enough to drizzle, try gently warming it up in the microwave or stirring in coconut milk or coconut oil to thin it out.
+If your peanut butter is not runny enough to drizzle, try gently warming it up in the microwave.
+You can also try stirring in coconut milk or coconut oil to thin it out.
 You can also melt semi-sweet or dark chocolate chips and drizzle them across the apples.
 Once you’re satisfied with your drizzling, top your apples with nuts, and place the sheet in the fridge to harden your chocolate.
 The fatty, protein-filled peanut butter paired with the apple results in a slow release of the apple’s natural sugars, minimizing the glycemic response.

 Optional: You can serve these as slices and/or as slices on a stick, and substitute in other nut butters like almond butter.